If you’re planning on hitting the slopes on your next holiday, a standard travel insurance policy probably won’t cover you.

 What’s covered, and how much cover you have, varies between policies.
 You can find out exactly what cover is available by looking at policy docs - if you’re unsure just give the insurer a call.

 Winter travel insurance cover always has exclusions - watch out for these:

 Hitting the slopes in Europe?
-Sort out your EHIC
+Sort out your GHIC

-The European Health Insurance Card (EHIC) gives you the right to access state healthcare if you’re skiing in a country within the Europeean Economic Area or Switzerland.
-If you don’t have an EHIC, apply for one via the NHS website.
+The Global Health Insurance Card (GHIC) replaced the European Health Insurance Card in 2021 and gives you the right to access state healthcare if you’re skiing in a country within the European Economic Area or Switzerland.
+You can apply for one here.

-The average premium for a single winter sports policy, without pre-existing medical conditions, between January 2018 and December 2018 was £18.78.
+The average premium for a single winter sports policy, without pre-existing medical conditions, in 2020 was £30.89.

 The price of your policy depends on a whole host of factors, like the country you’re visiting, duration of your trip and your age.
 Compare policies to get the best deal.

 Yes, you can.
 If you’re going skiing with family or friends, you can take out a group policy with winter sports cover.
 It’ll probably work out cheaper than insuring everyone separately too.

 If you’ve got a pre-existing medical condition, you need to let your insurer know about it when you take out cover.
 If you don’t, you won’t be covered for it if your condition gets worse.
 You won’t be able to claim back any expenses you have because of it either.

 Average price purchased data recorded by theidol.com for single-trip winter sports travel insurance without pre-existing medical conditions, between January 1 and December 31 2020.